 Join the introvert revolution.
 When you subscribe to our emails, you’ll get weekly tips and relatable stories to help you embrace your introversion or sensitivity — and thrive.
 Feel empowered and finally see your nature as a good thing.
 Click here to subscribe.

 2. Get outside.

-Another activity that takes no planning or traveling is to take a stroll through your neighborhood and collect fall leaves.
-This can also become a friendly competition between a friend or significant other of who can find the most vibrant leaves.
+Another activity that takes no planning or traveling is to stroll through your neighborhood and collect fall leaves.
+In true introvert form, this can be done completely alone, headphones on, listening to music, a podcast, or an audiobook.
+This activity can also become a friendly competition between a friend or your family of who can find the most vibrant leaves.

 3. Binge your favorite shows or books.

 As lovely as it is to curl up on the couch and flip on Netflix, sometimes it can become a struggle to choose a new show or to stop watching The Office for the tenth time.
 Instead, make an event of it and try marathoning.
 Whether you’re a Harry Potter, Lord of the Rings, or Pirates of the Caribbean fan, the options are endless.
 Or you can always make a list of your favorite rom-coms or classic movies you’ve never actually seen and decide to watch them all that weekend.
 This is the perfect activity to do alone, or after baking with a friend — no extra snack purchases (or chitchat) necessary.

 A quieter option would be to marathon-read books.
 My favorite activity is re-reading my favorite series.
 Re-reading books is like coming home to old friends, and re-reading a series prolongs this comforting feeling.
 Try sipping a homemade pumpkin spice white hot chocolate while you do it.